ALSchwalm/devolve/README.md

 Building
 ==========

-The library may be build with `make`, for release builds.
+The library may be built with `make`, for release builds.
 Alternatively, run `make debug` for a debug build.
-This will also build all of the examples in the examples folder.
-Unitests may be built and run with `make unittest`.
+The examples in `examples/` may be built with `make examples`, and unittests may be built and run with `make unittest`.

 Basic Usage
 =====